-Biodiversity of the Limuru area is highly influenced by human activities, the area lies within Agro-Eco-zone III and IV where agriculture is the main economic activity practiced by people, tea and coffee farming is the main cash crop grown, other crops include cabbages, irish potatoes and dairy farming.
+Biodiversity of the project area is highly influenced by human activities.
+The area lies within Agro-Eco-zone III and IV where agriculture is the main economic activity practiced by people, tea and coffee farming is the main cash crop grown, other crops include cabbages, irish potatoes and dairy farming.
 Trees are used mainly for shade, boundary demarcation, fencing, and production of fruits, timber, and fuel wood and for ornamental purposes.
-Common trees in Limuru include: Cupressus lusitanica, Eucalyptus spp, Markhamia lutea, Croton megalocarpus, Pinus patula, Juniperus procera just to mention a few.
+Common trees in project area include: Cupressus lusitanica, Eucalyptus spp, Markhamia lutea, Croton megalocarpus, Pinus patula, Juniperus procera just to mention a few.
 Common fruit trees include plums, ovacando and pairs.
-However, the fact that Limuru is 30km away from Nairobi central business District, population and housing demand pressure has resulted to landowners changing land use from original agricultural use to real estate and housing units.
+However, the fact that Ndumberi is 19km away from Nairobi central business District, population and housing demand pressure has resulted to landowners changing land use from original agricultural use to residential and commercial land.
 This pressure has resulted to change of land use from agricultural land to commercial to provide land for establishment of housing units.